For Providers: Get Listed →

 By The School Choice Index Editorial TeamPublished Last reviewed

-The Arizona ESA tutor rule: "appropriately credentialed"
+The Arizona ESA tutor credential rule

 Always ask a tutor about their credentials before booking — and keep a copy of the credential evidence for your records.